Crio-Bytes/System-Design/AWS High Availability Architecture/README.md

 > Refer to `Images/Activity 9/Webpage.png`

-By performig all Activities you can deploy your website with `High availability`,`secure` your website and make your website `manageable`.
+By performing all Activities you can deploy your website with `High availability`,`secure` your website and make your website `manageable`.

 ## SUMMARY